Zeex/samp-plugin-profiler/README.txt

 * profiler_output_format <format>

   Set output format.
-Currently supported formats: html, text.
+Currently supported formats: xml, html, text.
   Default is html.

   Note for html: it is possible to sort stats by clicking on column names.